LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 `lassoapp_include` method is used.
 This method accepts one string parameter, which is the path to the file to include.
 This path does not need to be altered via the `lassoapp_link` method.
-However, the path should be a full path to the file and should include the name of the LassoApp which contains the file.
+However, the path should be a full path to the file starting with the name of the LassoApp that contains the file.
-Additionally, `lassoapp_link` takes content representations into account.
+Additionally, `lassoapp_include` takes content representations into account.
 Therefore, if the HTML representation of a file is desired, the file path should include the ".html" extension.